 We use engines manufactured by Briggs and Stratton®, Kawasaki®, and Kohler®.
 All engine information is provided by the engine manufacturer and is available on the respective engine manufacturer's website.
 This information should be used for comparison only, as actual operating horsepower and torque will vary.

-Check our online store home page for the current seasonal discount available for all mowers purchased through the Wright online store.
+Check our current seasonal discount available on our pricing page.
 Contact your local Wright Dealer for information on all in-store pricing and discounts, as prices vary among dealerships.

 We provide a 2-year Commercial & 5-year Residential Limited Warranty for all new Wright mowers except for the Stander B. The Stander B has a 1-year Commercial & 3-year Residential Limited Warranty.
 A mower's warranty is transferrable up to the end of the warranty period.
 A copy of the warranty can be found in the owner's manual included with the purchase of a mower, and is also available for free download from the Wright website.
 Contact your local Wright dealer to schedule a warranty-covered service appointment.